vjvardhan/finzly-api-developerportal/developer-portal/achTransaction.md

 **On-us Transactions**

-On-us transactions in ACH is when a bank’s customer initiates ACH transfers for which the bank is both ODFI and RDFI.
-For such transactions, bank can settle within its ledger without having to clear thru ACH network.
+When a bank’s customer initiates ACH transfers for which the bank acts in the capacity of both ODFI and RDFI, the transactions are referred to as “on-us” transactions.
+For such transactions, the bank can settle within its ledger without having to clear through ACH network.

 **Same-day and Standard ACH**

-ACH payments are usually processed with 2 days settlement, which means if a payment is initiated, it would take two business days for the payment to get credited in the customer account.
-NACHA required the clearing houses to support same-day ACH payments to allow same day processing and settlement.
-For some weird reason, several financial institution’s ACH system does not support same day ACH and can only process regular ACH payments.
+Standard ACH payments usually take 2-3 business days to get posted into customer accounts.
+Same Day ACH is an improvement to the ACH network.
+It allows both credit and debit transactions to be processed several times daily, resulting in same-day processing and settlement of ACH transactions.
+Same-day ACH is finding several uses in bill payments, same-day payrolls and B2B payments.

 **Cutoff Times**

-The federal reserve processes the files on all bank working days.
-Same day ACH transactions will be processed by 16:00 PM (EST) and Standard ACH files are transmitted at the following times '10:00 AM', '14:00 PM', '16:00 PM', '19:30 PM', '22:30 PM' (EST).
+The Federal Reserve processes the files on all bank working days.
+Same day ACH transactions will be processed by 16:00 PM (EST) and Standard ACH files are transmitted at the following times (EST) 10:00 AM, 14:00 PM, 16:00 PM, 19:30 PM, 22:30 PM.

 <!--
 ## **ACH Positive Pay**